janm31415/vectorforth/README.md

 `smoothstep`    ( a b x -- v )  Pops a b x off the stack.
 Pushes the glsl function smoothstep(a, b, x) on the stack.

 `mix`    ( x y a -- v )  Pops x y a off the stack.
 Pushes the glsl function mix(x, y, a) on the stack ( x * (1 - a) + y\*a ).

+`step`    ( edge x -- v )  Generates a step function by comparing x to edge.
+0 is returned if x < edge, and 1 is returned otherwise.
+This is similar to f<=.

 `vec3 <name>`    ( -- )  Reserves 3 cells on the data space (heap) and binds \<name\> to this memory.